lvjiaxuan/vscode-eslint-disable/README.md

 ](https://marketplace.visualstudio.com/items?itemName=lvjiaxuan.eslint-disable)

 ## Features
-1. Select single or **multiple lines** which have rule problems from the extension of ESLint IntelliSense, and it could either disable rules for lines by `ctrl + alt + d` or disable for the entire file by `ctrl + alt + e`.
+1. Select single line or **multiple lines** which have rule problems from the extension of ESLint IntelliSense, and it could either disable rules on selected lines by `ctrl + alt + d` or disable for the entire file by `ctrl + alt + e`.
 2. Disable all problem rules by `ctrl + alt + a`.